KatrinaTom/vue3-practice/README.md

 ## Quick Introduction

-This is a quick project to build up confident using vue 2 and vue 3.
+This is a quick project to build up confidence using vue 2 and vue 3.

 Starting with basic's, build a counter in vue.